validator/validator/README.md

          cd validator

-  5. Start the checker Python script:
+  5. Start the `checker.py` Python script:

          python ./checker.py all

-The first time you run the checker Python script, you’ll need to be online and the build will need time to download several megabytes of dependencies.
+The first time you run the `checker.py` Python script, you’ll need to be online and the build will need time to download several megabytes of dependencies.

-The steps above will build, test, and run the checker such that you can open `http://0.0.0.0:8888/` in a Web browser to use the checker Web UI.
+The steps above will build, test, and run the vnu checker such that you can open `http://0.0.0.0:8888/` in a Web browser to use the vnu checker Web UI.

 > [!WARNING]
 > Future checker releases will bind by default to the address `127.0.0.1`.
 Your checker deployment might become unreachable unless you use the `--bind-address` option to bind the checker to a different address: